wuyuhui-zju/PerioGT/README.md

 ```
 bash prepare_ft_dataset.sh
 ```
 You can change the dataset by specifying the `--dataset` argument in the script.
 Notably, the computation process of prompts is time-consuming, and we provide the processed dataset at link.
-Or you can also use the version without prompt by specifying `--no_prompt` argument to save time, which in some cases also can get close to the results.
 Please place the downloaded `egc` file in the `datasets` directory.
 Finally, model can be fine-tuned by running:
 ```
 bash finetune.sh
 ```